jonathan-chen10/hover-annotations/README.md

 # Tooltip Annotation Language

-A simple tooltip markup language that compiles to CSS tooltips.
+A simple tooltip markup language that compiles to HTML classes that use CSS tooltips.

 <img src="examples/screenshot.png" width="500" alt="Screenshot of compiled tooltips">